ArslanRama/ArslanRama/README.md

     <br>Aslan<br/>
     Full Stack Web Developer | React
 </h1>

-## :bookmark: About me
+#About me
-Hi there, :wave:
+# Hi there, :wave:
 I am a full stack web developer trying to be better at it since I had a change of career in 2020.
+I live in Leipzig, Germany.

 I went abroad when I was a teen to pursue my studies and career.
 Since then I have worked in international platforms with wonderful people.
 It is a big challenge to live and work abroad in an early age but it helped me grow colorful personality with different aspects and positivism.